 Applicants may request funds for equipment expenses, defined as non-expendable items with a unit price of \$10,000 or more and a useful life greater than one year.
 Note: If the applicant's capitalization policy for classification of equipment establishes a lower threshold, the lower threshold should be applied.
-Items of equipment may include information technology systems as defined by 2 C.F.R. § 200.1.
+Items of equipment may include information technology systems as defined by [2 C.F.R. § 200.1](#).
 Applicants must analyze the cost benefits of purchasing versus leasing equipment, especially high-cost items and those subject to rapid technological advances.
 Equipment purchases funded with this award must be completed within the first four (4) months of the project unless specific written approval is given by GMD.
+Refer to the Procurement section of this NOFO for procurement prior approval requirements.

 - List each requested cost item and estimated cost.
-Items that are individually represented on inventory logs must be presented as discrete line items within the budget to be eligible for reimbursement; - Show the basis of computation including cost allocation methodology.
-Equipment purchased and used by two or more programs must be appropriately prorated by program use; - Describe the analysis of leasing or purchasing options used to determine the most economical approach to equipment acquisition; and - Describe the planned procurement method and demonstrate compliance with applicable organizational and federal procurement requirements.
+Items that are individually represented on inventory logs must be presented as discrete line items within the budget to be eligible for reimbursement; and - Show the basis of computation including cost allocation methodology.
+Equipment purchased and used by two or more programs must be appropriately prorated by program use. - Describe the analysis of leasing or purchasing options used to determine the most economical approach to equipment acquisition; and - Describe the planned procurement method and demonstrate compliance with applicable organizational and federal procurement requirements.